Naval Oceanographic Office: History

 Within five years, 26 million reports poured into the Depot, which originally had been intended only as a storehouse of charts and instruments.
 In 1854, the agency was given the official name of The U.S. Naval Observatory and Hydrographical Office.
 In 1866, an Act of Congress separated the two functions, establishing the Hydrographic Office as a distinct activity.
 By this time the Office's mission had expanded to include "the carrying out of surveys, the collection of information and the printing of every kind of nautical chart or publication."
 The Office continued to grow throughout the nineteenth century.

 By the turn of the century, pleasure cruises had become a popular form of vacationing, and suddenly the attention of the world was drawn to a new danger to navigation – ice.
 The collision of the Titanic with an iceberg in 1912 prompted the Hydrographic Office to urge that an ice patrol be established to document sea-ice hazards to prevent such disasters.
 This was the beginning of today's sophisticated, high-tech methods of surveying, measuring and recording ice thickness, ice-ridge profiles and other characteristics to monitor ocean-ice conditions above and below the surface.

 Because features and conditions of the world's oceans are constantly changing, surveying, charting and mapping must be continuous processes.
 Experiences during World War I showed the need for greater accuracy for oceanographic data.
 By 1922, responding to these needs, the Navy had developed the first practical sonic sounding machine, making it possible to surpass all previous efforts in deep-sea sounding and bathymetric charting.
 Aerial photography was used for the first time that year.

 Following the attack on Pearl Harbor, the demands for charts increased to about 40 times the normal pre-war rate.
 The Hydrographic Office was moved to more adequate facilities at Suitland, Maryland, about 6 mi from the nation's Capitol building, and was placed under the cognizance of the Chief of Naval Operations to focus activities directly to programs of national security.
 Additional survey vessels were obtained, each equipped to conduct surveys and to produce printed charts aboard ship in a minimum of time to keep up with fleet advances across the Pacific.
 At the peak of World War II, 43 million charts were printed and issued in one year.

 The Hydrographic Office was redesignated U.S. Naval Oceanographic Office (NAVOCEANO) in 1962, and in 1976 the Office was relocated to the National Space Technology Laboratory (NSTL), which is now known as the John C. Stennis Space Center, in south Mississippi.

 Organization

-NAVOCEANO oversees the Naval Ice Center in Suitland, Maryland, and the Fleet Survey Team at Stennis Space Center, Mississippi.
+NAVOCEANO oversees the Naval Ice Center in Suitland, Maryland.
+Before disbanding, NAVOCEANO also oversaw the Fleet Survey Team at Stennis Space Center, Mississippi.

 NAVOCEANO is the largest subordinate command under the Commander, Naval Meteorology and Oceanography Command, which is also located at Stennis Space Center.